William-Braun/william-braun/README.md

 ### Hi there 👋

+I am currently pursuing a Bachelor's degree in Computer Science at the University of Cincinnati

 <!--
 **William-Braun/william-braun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.